 This is especially true in the case of online findoms, who are there to satisfy a particular kink of yours, and then move on.
-(Not that it's wrong -- dommes that you visit for an in-person session also aren't there to get to know you.)
+(Not that it's wrong -- dommes that you visit for an in-person session also aren't there to get to know you unless you develop a long-term relationship with one.)
 If you meet a findom that does seem to provide aftercare, or asks you questions about your life before or after a drain and who asks for your limits before the draining begins, then perhaps you have stumbled on the type of domme you could develop a healthy dynamic with.
 A domme willing to help you work on yourself as part of your submissive training.

 Still, though, they can't 'dominate' you out of depression, just like a pill can't cure you of depression and a therapist can't talk you out of depression.
-Most of the work is going to be on you alone.
-Still, dommes have some unique advantages: they can punish you, and they can control when you get to cum.
+Most of the work is going to be you vs you.
+Still, dommes have some unique advantages that pills, doctors, therapists don't: they can punish you, and they can control when you get to cum.
 Those are very persuasive incentives to do what your dominant says -- assuming you truly care about her approval!

 But what if talking/sending money to dommes is the source of my depression?